 Furthermore, we will also create a navigation menu with the anchors which will direct you to a certain part of the Gutenberg landing page.

-Building a draft of the Gutenberg landing page
+Building a Draft of the Page

-To build a Testimonials block, you need to find the “Pullquote” block among the ones, that the Gutenberg editor provides.
+To add a Testimonials block, you need to find the “Pullquote” block among the ones, that the Gutenberg editor provides.
 Then put the client’s review directly in the block.
 We’ll do a customization a little later.